octopus-sensing/octopus-sensing/docs/tutorial.rst

 Since the default saving mode is continuous, Shimmer3 will record all data in one file.
-For each stimulus, the device records two triggers in the file, one for the start of stimulus and one for the end of the stimulus.
+For each stimulus, the device records two triggers in the file, one for the start of the stimulus and one for the end of the stimulus.

 5- Utilities for designing experiments